cscheid/cscheid.net/courses/spr15/cs444/lectures/week3.md

             100 + 100 * Math.cos(radians(i)),
             100 + 100 * Math.sin(radians(i))));
     }

+Remember that in JavaScript we can attach new fields to existing objects.
+You can do this to DOM elements returned by the API, and that turns out to be very powerful:

     function numberText(v) {
         var node = divWithText(String(Math.floor(v)));
         node.update = function(amount) {